Learn more about low-interest business loansRead Guide

 SBA lenders offer government-guaranteed loans to established businesses that might not qualify for a bank loan.
 The SBA sets limits to interest and fees for all SBA loans that these lenders can charge, depending on the program and loan size.

-Community development financial institutions, or CDFIs, are small nonprofit lenders with a mission to support the economy in the community it serves.
-They often offer relatively low-cost loans to small businesses that can’t qualify for an SBA or bank loan.
-But they’re generally more expensive than a bank or SBA loan.
+Community development financial institutions, or CDFIs, are small nonprofit lenders with a mission to support the economy in the community they serve.
+They often offer relatively low-cost loans to small businesses that can’t qualify for an SBA or bank loan, but they’re generally more expensive than a bank or SBA loan.

 Consider a personal loan for low-cost startup financing